-Deputy Secretary - Transport and Resources Group - John McGrath
+Deputy Secretary - Transport and Resources Group - Vacant

-John has responsibility for road safety and vehicle regulation; the development of transportation policy; the delivery of strategic transport planning, policy and legislation.
-EU funding matters and the Cycling and the Inland Waterways Unit also fall to John, as do governance arrangements for the Northern Ireland Transport Holding Company/Translink and other transport providers such as Urban and Rural Transport, and Harbours and Airports.
-In addition, he is responsible for Departmental Finance.
+The Deputy Secretary has responsibility for road safety and vehicle regulation; the development of transportation policy; the delivery of strategic transport planning, policy and legislation.
+EU funding matters and the Cycling and the Inland Waterways Unit also fall to the Deputy Secretary, as do governance arrangements for the Northern Ireland Transport Holding Company/Translink and other transport providers such as Urban and Rural Transport, and Harbours and Airports.
+In addition, they are responsible for Departmental Finance.

 Director of Transport Policy – Liz Loughran